Monumental Clock of Pachuca: Clock

 The clock machinery was made by the Dent company.
-It is a common belief that the mechanism is identical to that of the Big Ben in London, but this is false.
-The Big Ben was made by Edward John Dent following the designs of Edmund Beckett Denison and George Airy, and is a gigantic 5 tonnes machinery.
-The Pachuca clock was made not by Edward Dent but by the company he founded, and is many times smaller than the Bi Ben's machinery and of a different design.
+It is a common belief that the mechanism is identical to that of Big Ben in London, but this is false.
+The clock in Big Ben was made by Edward John Dent following the designs of Edmund Beckett Denison and George Airy, and is a gigantic piece of machinery weighing five tonnes.
+The Pachuca clock was made not by Edward Dent directly but by the company he founded, and is many times smaller than Big Ben's machinery and of a different design.

-On the cover the Roman numeral IV is written IIII.
-In the fourth level the Monumental Clock, is a copper dome which houses eight different bells sounding in the key of "C Major" play every 15 minutes to the hour, to hour and quarter, to the hour and half, and hour and forty-five.
-At 6:00 pm the bells sing the National Anthem.
+On the clock face the Roman numeral IV is written IIII.
+Atop the fourth level of the Monumental Clock is a copper dome which houses eight different bells sounding in the key of C major, played every 15 minutes on the hour, hour and quarter, hour and half, and hour and forty-five.
+At 18:00 each evening the bells sing the National Anthem.